What will I learn?

 Some of Utah's greatest ecological diversity and scenic beauty exists in its forest and alpine environments.
 Throughout these systems, temperature, elevation, and precipitation play an important role in defining plant and animal communities and their interactions.

-Mountain Adventures field classes take place in the months of July and August, so that we are likely to hit the peak of wildflowers and agreeable weather.
-Throughout the class, you will study climate, geology, and plant and wildlife communities as we climb higher in elevation.
+Mountain Adventures field courses take place in the months of July and August, so that we are likely to hit the peak of wildflowers and agreeable weather.
+Throughout the course, you will study climate, geology, and plant and wildlife communities as we climb higher in elevation.
 Also, you'll discover Utah's rich history of mining, grazing on National Forests, and use of mountain for recreation.